stacylear/sparks/README.md

 # Future Plans

-Replace the question.json static question list with a CRUD database link so users can add, edit, and delete from the question pool.
-Add authentication so users can have unique question pools.
-All users to create "friends" to track whom they've asked which questions.
+* Replace the question.json static question list with a CRUD database link so users can add, edit, and delete from the question pool.
+* Add authentication so users can have unique question pools.
+* Allow users to create "friends" to track whom they've asked which questions.
+* Un-sticky hover effects on the footer